Shaun-Dsouza-717/Used-Mobile-Price-Prediction/README.md

 # Used-Mobile-Price-Prediction

 <p align="center">
-  <h2 align="center">REAL ESTATE PRICE PREDICTION</h2>
+  <h2 align="center">Used Mobile Price Prediction</h2>

   <p align="center">
-    This Project is a Real Estate Price Prediction using Machine Learning.
+    This Project is a Used Mobile Price Prediction using Machine Learning.
   </p>
 </p>